npg70/galbreath-old/people/galbreath-william-1736.md

 - birth: 14 Dec 1735; Campbeltown SPECULATIVE
 - marriage: 12 Jan 1760

-Based on 1792 Census and the dates, it's like Margaret Dunlop died before 1774 and William remained to Mary Campbell.[^marriage2]
+Based on 1792 Census and the dates, it's like Margaret Dunlop died and William remarried 20 Jun 1774 to Mary Campbell.[^marriage2]

 Children of Willian and Maraget (Dunlop) Galbreath:[^children1][^children2]